spquor/TenhouLogs.jl/README.md

 TenhouLogs.downloadLogIndex("2012")
 ```

-Now we can build log databases like this
+Now we can build log databases like this:
 ```
-MjStats.buildLogDatabase("scraw2012.zip", "scraw2012s4p.db", MjStats.S4P_GAME)
+TenhouLogs.buildLogDatabase("scraw2012.zip", "scraw2012s4p.db", MjStats.S4P_GAME)

 # Function requres 3 arguments.
 # 1st agrument is a path to index archive.